 In 2015, countries around the world adopted a set of goals to end poverty, protect the planet, and ensure prosperity for all as part of a new sustainable development agenda.
-Formulated on the principle that no one gets left behind, the Sustainable Development Goals (SDGs) has defined the world’s priorities and aspirations for 2030.
+Formulated on the principle that no one gets left behind, the Sustainable Development Goals (SDGs) have defined the world’s priorities and aspirations for 2030.

-In 2016, a high-level panel commissioned by then UN Secretary-General Ban Ki-Moon estimated a humanitarian financing deficit of $15 billion – and the gap is widening each year.
+In 2016, a high-level panel commissioned by then-UN Secretary-General Ban Ki-Moon estimated a humanitarian financing deficit of $15 billion – and the gap is widening each year.

 Last year, only 58.5% of requested humanitarian funding needs were met.